Shadowing in the footsteps of Lord Nelson

 Gary chose the Peanut Parfait, this included roasted banana, caramelised white chocolate and a biscuit crumble.

-Breakfast at The Talbot
+The Talbot Ripley

 We imagine that when the Talbot was refurbished, that care, and detail was critical when the restoration was carried out on this historic building.
 We loved the historical references throughout the hotel of Lord Nelson and its Staging Inn past.